-Once coverage is changed to Family coverage due to the addition of an eligible dependent, there is no waiting period to add another eligible dependent.
-The dependent's coverage will be effective on the date of the request.
+Enrollment for any other dependent not specified above will be subject to a late enrollment period regardless of whether the employee has an individual or family plan.
+The late enrollment period is a three month wait from the date of the request.
 Please note that the request is not considered complete until you have submitted all the necessary forms and documents to your HR representative or the Comptroller Health Benefits Unit.